UW-GDA/uruguay_droughts/README.md

 * For temperature, consecutive months of category 4 or above were looked for, meaning higher temperature than normal.

 Then the counting analysis was done in the next way:
+* A square array (classification) was created, with its sides equal to the total number of months in the dataset.
+This array was initialized with zeros.
+* Precipitation and Wind Speed:
+  * Each entry corresponding to a month that meets the condition (category ≤ 2) was replaced with a 1.
+* Temperature:
+  * Each entry corresponding to a month that meets the condition (category ≥ 4) was replaced with a 1.
+* Starting from each month, the code iterates through subsequent months:
+  * If the condition is still met, the corresponding entry remains 1.
+  * If the condition is not met, the counting stops for that starting month, and the loop moves to the next month.

 ## Conclusions: